Slap Shot (video game)

-Slap Shot is an ice hockey game released by Sega in 1990 for their Sega Master System.
-This game has nothing to do with the 1977 Hollywood film Slap Shot; dealing with international ice hockey teams instead of American minor league ice hockey teams.
+Slap Shot is a 1990 sports video game, simulating ice hockey, developed by Sanritsu Denki and published by Sega for the Master System.

 Gameplay

-Slap Shots game play is very similar to hockey games that came out in the 1980s; mainly NES's Ice Hockey and Konami's Blades of Steel.
+Slap Shots gameplay is similar to Ice Hockey and Blades of Steel.
 This game allows the option of choosing to play an exhibition match or in a tournament.

 Teams

 Slap Shot has 24 different teams split into three pools.
 Loosely based on IIHF World Championships pools by the time the game was released, the three groups have different difficulty levels, Pool A being the hardest, Pool B being Normal, and Pool C being easiest.
 It's not possibly to play teams from different pools.